Particular/docs.particular.net/nservicebus/upgrades/5to6/distributor.md

 * Ensure no more messages are routed to the Distributor by updating routing and sender-side distribution configuration on sending endpoints.
 * When the Distributor input queue is empty, shut down the Distributor.
 * When the attached instances input queues are empty, shut down the attached instances.
 * Remove the Distributor and the attached instances.
-Alternatively you can detach the attached instances from the Distributor and start them again (make sure to include them in the sender-side distribution configuration too).
+Alternatively, detach the attached instances from the Distributor and start them again (make sure to include them in the sender-side distribution configuration too).

 ## Simple upgrade scenario